shams-nahid/My-Daily-AWS-Study/public/security/05 KMS.md

 - First get the `data encryption key` using `GenerateDataKey` api
 - This `data encryption key` can be used to encrypt the data
 - Delete the `data encryption key`

+To decrypt local data

+- First decrypt the encrypted data key and get plaintext data key
+- Decrypt local data using the plaintext data key
+- Delete the plaintext data key